DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 Some courses can begin at other points in the year and there may be part-time courses available.

-As well as QTS, you may also be able to work towards QTS with a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce) but you may have to pay an extra fee.
+Some salaried courses award QTS only.
+You may have the option to do a salaried course where you can work towards QTS with a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce) but you may have to pay an extra fee.

 [Find out more about what to expect during your teacher training](/train-to-be-a-teacher/initial-teacher-training).